yet-another-personal-assistant/pa_brain/README.md

 This is the brain behind my virtual personal assistant.
 It implements all the communication scenarios.

+## Arguments

+- `--translator` specifies address of running translator service.
+It could be a UNIX socket path or TCP host:port pair.
+- `--router` (optional) specifies address of router to connect to.
+UNIX socket path or TCP host:port pair.
+If not specified, STDIO is used.

 ## Active user/channel

 Single instance of the brain only handles a single user.
 See